50 Lessons Learned from a 50-Day Run Streak

 20. Blister Shield is your undercarriage’s friend for the first few weeks back to running, especially if you’re not taking days off.
 (Anybody know if it’s vegan-friendly?)

 21. The less you run with food and water, the less you start to need it.
-(I suggest doing this gradually though, instead of attempting carb-depleted runs.
+I suggest doing this gradually though, instead of attempting carb-depleted runs.
 For me, it has just happened naturally because I never like carrying stuff with me.
 (But if you are looking for a natural running fuel, check out Plant Bites.)

 22. There’s a ton of stuff about running form that you don’t know if you’ve never paid very close attention to your body.
 But I’m not sure that it all matters, if you just pay attention to a few things.